 Do you think it’s strange that weather reports are rarely accurate?
 One thing today’s meteorologists don’t account for is the presence of subtle energy within the atmosphere.
 If you think about it, subtle energy impacts the health of plants, animals, and humans; could it be influencing the weather of the planet, too?
-Wilhelm Reich, one of the biggest names in subtle energy science, went beyond the lab to test this on a much larger scale.
+Wilhelm Reich, one of the biggest names in subtle energy science, went beyond the lab to test this weather phenomenon on a much larger scale.

 Theoretically, the presence of subtle energy in the atmosphere has a direct influence on cloud formation.
 When clouds form, they rely on the surface tension of water droplets to make them more stable and resistant to evaporation.
 As seen in our previous article, there are multiple points of evidence that indicate subtle energy has a direct influence on the surface tension of water.
 Because of this, concentrations of subtle energy, or the lack thereof, likely plays a key role in the weather patterns of our planet.

 In his work, Reich suspects that orgone (his term for subtle energy) impacts our climate through its interaction with the levels of moisture in the air.
 Throughout his time researching the effects of subtle energy, Reich invented multiple devices to harness its power as well.
 One of these inventions is known as the cloud buster.
 Built initially to channel excess subtle energy out of Reich’s lab, it was found to have a greater application for its affects on the surrounding atmosphere.